fruit-bat/pico-zxspectrum/README.md

 ### ZxSpectrumPicomputerMax & ZxSpectrumPicomputerZX
 These are the targets for Bobricius' Retro PICOmputerMAX and PICOmputerZX.
-The target are very similar except the LCD on the PICOmputerZX has rounded corners and needs a different menu layout.
+The targets are very similar except the LCD on the PICOmputerZX has rounded corners and needs a different menu layout.

 <a href="https://hackaday.io/project/183398-retrovga-raspbery-pico-multi-retro-computer"><img src="docs/picomputermax.png" height="170"/></a>
 <a href="https://hackaday.io/project/183398-retrovga-raspbery-pico-multi-retro-computer"><img src="docs/picomputerzx.png" height="170"/></a>